joe81tx/diffsnap/README.md

 By monitoring how much data has been written since the most recent snapshot, `diffsnap` enforces an intelligent data-change threshold.

 Because background metadata processes (such as directory lock updates, protocol leases, or structural TXG syncs) can cause the `written` metric to creep up slightly on an idle dataset, a threshold buffer of `1000000` bytes (1MB) is recommended.
 This buffer also prevents small file deletions from unnecessarily triggering the snapshot engine.
-Setting the threshold to `0` will capture all modifications, including deletions.
+Setting the threshold to `0` causes every detected change, including deletions and metadata updates, to qualify for snapshot creation.

 ## Features